ANYbotics/elevation_mapping/README.md

 ## Citing

-The robot-centric elevation mapping methods used in this software are described in the following paper (available [here](http://dx.doi.org/10.3929/ethz-a-010173654)):
+The robot-centric elevation mapping methods used in this software are described in the following paper (available [here](https://doi.org/10.3929/ethz-b-000272110)).
+If you use this work in an academic context, please cite the following publication(s):

+* P. Fankhauser, M. Bloesch, and M. Hutter, **"Probabilistic Terrain Mapping for Mobile Robots with Uncertain Localization"**, in IEEE Robotics and Automation Letters (RA-L), vol. 3, no. 4, pp. 3019–3026, 2018. ([PDF](http://dx.doi.org/10.1109/LRA.2018.2849506))

+        @article{Fankhauser2018ProbabilisticTerrainMapping,
+          author = {Fankhauser, P{\'{e}}ter and Bloesch, Michael and Hutter, Marco}, doi = {10.1109/LRA.2018.2849506},
+          title = {Probabilistic Terrain Mapping for Mobile Robots with Uncertain Localization}, journal = {IEEE Robotics and Automation Letters (RA-L)}, volume = {3},
+          number = {4},
+          pages = {3019--3026},
+          year = {2018}
+        }

-P. Fankhauser, M. Bloesch, C. Gehring, M. Hutter, and R. Siegwart, **"Robot-Centric Elevation Mapping with Uncertainty Estimates"**, in International Conference on Climbing and Walking Robots (CLAWAR), 2014.
+* P. Fankhauser, M. Bloesch, C. Gehring, M. Hutter, and R. Siegwart, **"Robot-Centric Elevation Mapping with Uncertainty Estimates"**, in International Conference on Climbing and Walking Robots (CLAWAR), 2014. ([PDF](http://dx.doi.org/10.3929/ethz-a-010173654))

         @inproceedings{Fankhauser2014RobotCentricElevationMapping,
           author = {Fankhauser, P\'{e}ter and Bloesch, Michael and Gehring, Christian and Hutter, Marco and Siegwart, Roland}, title = {Robot-Centric Elevation Mapping with Uncertainty Estimates}, booktitle = {International Conference on Climbing and Walking Robots (CLAWAR)}, year = {2014}
         }

 Here a videos of this software in use:
 [![StarlETH Kinect Elevation Mapping](elevation_mapping_demos/doc/starleth_kinect.jpg)](http://www.youtube.com/watch?v=I9eP8GrMyNQ)